ckspooner/Projects/README.md

 # Projects

 Welcome!
 In this Github anyone can find all projects completed by Chrystele Spooner.
-A resilient self-learner seeking a career change from teaching to data analysis!
+A resilient self-learner passionate about data analysis seeking to provide novel insights for business operations!